arefin95f/Prompt-Attack-Monitoring-and-Controlling/README.md

-# Three Linear SVMs for Prompt-Injection Detection, with Intent-Preserving Mitigation
+# Three Linear SVMs for Prompt-Injection Defense, with Safe Prompt Mitigation

 ---